LastCallMedia/react-smartform/README.md

 React SmartForm
 ===============

-This project makes it easy to produce highly dynamic forms in React.
-"Smart" forms may be defined in a simple, declarative configuration format, which will be run through various "builders" in order to build up the final form.
+This project is aimed at developers who are planning to implement multiple React forms following a single theme.
+It aims to make building those forms simple by distilling the development down to two basic steps:

+1. Building flexible, reusable input components (building an element "registry").
+2. Composing a form from those elements using a simple, declarative syntax.

+Once the elements have been defined, the same "registry" may be used to build as many forms as you need.

 Example:
 ```yaml